-All published reports, whether journal articles or monographs should include appropriate acknowledgement of HE funding, including the 'Funded by' HE logo and the 'Funded by UK Government' logo as funding comes from the UK Government.
+All published reports, whether journal articles or monographs must include, as a condition of grant, appropriate acknowledgement of HE funding.
+This includes the 'Funded by' HE logo and the 'Funded by UK Government' logo as funding comes from the UK Government.
 For monographs these should be placed on the back cover.
-Digital versions of the logo and brand guidelines are available from us.
+You must e-mail us a PDF of the draft cover, including the funding logos, for approval six weeks before printing/online publication.
+Digital versions of the logo and brand guidelines are available in our visual acknowledgment toolkit.